Nonprofit event insurance: A guide to comprehensive coverage

 Why is special event insurance important?

-If your nonprofit organization holds large events on a regular basis, having special event coverage can offer valuable protection.
+If your nonprofit organization holds events on a regular basis, having special event coverage can offer valuable protection.
 No matter how big or small your NPO is, nonprofit insurance can be a key part of your risk management strategy.

 Special event insurance is important because your nonprofit organization can face a wide variety of unexpected risks when hosting events.
-Participants can get injured, the event space can get damaged accidentally, and your NPO can get sued for the financial losses.
+Participants can get injured, the event space can get damaged accidentally, and your nonprofit can get sued for the financial losses.
 Having nonprofit event insurance is also important if you want insurance to protect your volunteers.

 In addition, your nonprofit might be legally required to have insurance coverage.
 Some venues require nonprofits to show proof of insurance in order to get an event permit.
 That way, the venue knows that if anything were to happen, your insurance would cover the claim.